chocolatey/choco-wiki/FeaturesBranding.md

 are the above asset files in one of the defined locations, a new file will be generated in the same location called `ChocolateyGuiBranding.dll`.
-The new file actually contains all the image files that were created, as they have been embedded as resouces within this assembly file.
+The new file actually contains all the image files that were created, as they have been embedded as resources within this assembly file.
 This approach is used in order to optimize the loading of the assets.
 Once this ChocolateyGuiBranding.dll has been created, Chocolatey GUI will use it each time the application runs.
 The original image asset files are actually no longer required, and can be removed.
 If at any